 We were able to reach over 600 small businesses in Aba, Lagos, Ibadan, Kano, Kaduna, Uyo.
 Businesses are being supported with concessionary funds to achieve sustainable wealth while achieving our financial inclusion goal in the remote areas.

 The Bank organizes the Declutter and Donate campaign every year.
 The objective of the project is to encourage members of staff to declutter their homes and donate useful items such as clothes, toys, food items, electrical appliances, toiletries etc. to disadvantaged individuals and communities.
 We also refurbish obsolete computer systems and donate to schools across our regions.
 These items, in the past, have been donated to flood-ravaged, neglected and internally displaced people in communities.
-So far, we have been able to reach over 3,500 lives with this initiative.
+So far, we have been able to reach over 20,000 lives with this initiative.
+Click here to watch the video from our latest outreach.

 The Bank has developed a mentorship programme where members of staff contribute their quota to the society by mentoring children, young adults etc, in schools and engage in positive community activities.
 We have had series of programmes over time and intend to significantly increase our reach.
 Members of staff across our regions select topics based on their expertise such as cybersecurity, vision board creation, role modelling, sustainable practices, financial literacy, personal hygiene etc.